kemitchell/stonecutters/about/terms.md

 The operator’s contact information is <feedback@stonecutters.law>.

-These terms were last updated on October 29, 2020.
+These terms were last updated on June 17, 2022.